drewber78/csc395-linux-1/w4-overview.md

 Private connections via VPN have been a staple of corporate network environments for quite some time, and have increased significantly for personal use in recent years.
-Although we won't be configuring one as a part of this exercise, tools like OpenVPN are known to be stable relatively simple to set up on Linux.
+Although we won't be configuring one as a part of this exercise, tools like OpenVPN are known to be stable and relatively simple to set up on Linux.

 ### Networking -  Recommended Reading